What are Priority Intelligence Requirements (PIRs)?

 - Taking into account geopolitical events and economic aspects that may affect cybersecurity, such as international trade conflicts or geopolitical unrest

-- Assessing phishing campaigns used by threat actors to target employees and organisations
+- Assessing phishing campaigns used by threat actors to target employees and organizations

-- Staying informed about malware campaigns that specifically target an industry, including the malware’s behaviour, delivery mechanisms and indicators of compromise
+- Staying informed about malware campaigns that specifically target an industry, including the malware’s behavior, delivery mechanisms and indicators of compromise

-- Understanding supply chain risks that may affect the organisation’s customers, partners or competitors
+- Understanding supply chain risks that may affect the organization’s customers, partners or competitors

-- Monitoring the dark web and underground forums for any discussions related to the organisation, and identifying potential plans for attacks, leaks of sensitive data or discussions about exploiting systems
+- Monitoring the dark web and underground forums for any discussions related to the organization, and identifying potential plans for attacks, leaks of sensitive data or discussions about exploiting systems

 - Identifying regulatory changes and compliance requirements specific to an industry and the risks that could arise from non-compliance

-These examples illustrate how organisations can tailor their PIRs to focus on specific threats, vulnerabilities and intelligence needs that are relevant to their industry, operations and security posture.
+These examples illustrate how organizations can tailor their PIRs to focus on specific threats, vulnerabilities and intelligence needs that are relevant to their industry, operations and security posture.

 What is the role of PIRs in the intelligence cycle?

 PIRs are a key part of the intelligence cycle as they guide the focus and direction of intelligence operations.
-Developing them gives the team a chance to learn about the organisation, work with different departments and research the relevance of threats to the organisation’s risk landscape and sector.
+Developing them gives the team a chance to learn about the organization, work with different departments and research the relevance of threats to the organization’s risk landscape and sector.

 Here’s how PIRs fit into the intelligence cycle:

-- Planning and direction: PIRs are formulated at this stage, outlining the critical information required to address the specific challenges, threats or questions facing an organisation.
-Decision-makers identify their information needs and set the organisation’s intelligence objectives.
+- Planning and direction: PIRs are formulated at this stage, outlining the critical information required to address the specific challenges, threats or questions facing an organization.
+Decision-makers identify their information needs and set the organization’s intelligence objectives.
 PIRs are then created based on the key questions and issues that need answering.
-These questions show what kind of information is needed to meet the organisation’s main challenges and goals.
+These questions show what kind of information is needed to meet the organization’s main challenges and goals.

 - Collection: Intelligence experts gather information from multiple sources to address the PIRs.
-PIRs act as a guiding framework to ensure that the information gathered is relevant to the organisation’s intelligence requirements.
+PIRs act as a guiding framework to ensure that the information gathered is relevant to the organization’s intelligence requirements.

 - Processing and analysis: Once data is collected, it goes through processing and analysis to turn raw information into actionable intelligence.
 During analysis, intelligence experts examine the collected data in relation to the PIRs.
 They evaluate the information’s validity, relevance and reliability to produce meaningful insights and answers to the key intelligence questions.